Vis4Sense/student-projects/2024-2025/Ningbo Wei/weekly.md

         - not just location, but also days or aim
     - try to apply chrome storage
     - try to make use of deepseek api(not really critical, but intersting)

+## Jan 27th
+- have done
+    - add manully refresh button in the new front-end/back-end

+- plant to do